corytu/coursera-r-mentoring/README.md

 ## Comparison and ranking of data
 * [Difference between `==` and `%in%`](articles/compare-twoequals-with-in.md): Both `==` and `%in%` are often used to find matches in data.
 Yet, they have one difference when we have multiple inputs to be compared in parallel with the target.
 * [Order, rank, and sort](articles/order-rank-sort.md): These three functions are commonly used to make data into orders, but they are confusing with one another.
 This article tries to offer clarifications.

+## Functional programming
+* [Difference between `print` and `return` from a function](articles/print-and-return.md): Both `print` and `return` make objects "visible" outside the executed function, but only `return` truly returns values that can be saved for later use.
+Examples are provided in this article.

 ## Lexical scoping of R language
 This section is for advanced R users.
 If you are interested in more detailed mechanisms of R grammar, you may refer to [Advanced R](http://adv-r.had.co.nz) by Hadley Wickham.
 Here I provided three related questions for the materials of R Programming course.